bschmalhofer/otobo-ideas/README.md

 ## Ramblings on PSGI

-An interesting read is https://metacpan.org/pod/distribution/PSGI/PSGI/FAQ.pod
+PSGI is now officially supported.
+But of course things can always be improved.

-### Why PSGI ?
+### PSGI support improvements

-Reasons why I thing that PSGI is the way to go.

-* It's more modern.

-* Better abstraction.
-No need to get into the details of Apache+mod_perl.

-* Middlewares can be used to reduce the complexity.

-* Configuration is more simple. _apache2-perl-startup.pl_ is no longer needed.

-* Current development on the Perl community is often based on PSGI.
-See the first bullet point.

-* Convenience.
-It's convienient the have sane interfaces, sane request and response objects.

-* CGI.pm is a beast.
-Plack::Request would most likely be a better choice.

-* Easy webserver integration: Perl webservers, Apache+mod_perl, FastCGI

-* Easily pluggable into existing infrastructure

-* Easy plugging of other applications.
+* Make better use of middlewares

-* In future: more simple support for webservices, SOAP, REST
+* Saner support for webservices like SOAP, REST

-* Plack::Test is nice too
+* Plack::Test

-* Finally there is streaming

-### How deep should PSGI support be ?

-That's a real question.
-With CGI::Emulate::PSGI, one can take the old application, wrap it and conform to the PSGI interface.
-I rather go for a real migration, where the intended interfaces are used.
-The `%Env`has for the input, and an array ref as the response.
+* Streaming, chat server

-### What are the stumbling block?
+### PSGI stumbling blocks

-These points are specific for a deep migration.

-- The `%ENV`no longer has the accostumed data.
-The CGI-Object in `Kernel::System::Web::Request` must be used for that.
+- `%ENV`no longer has the accustomed data.
+The Request-Object in `Kernel::System::Web::Request` must be used for that.
 - Encoding issues might be lurking.
 But the gut feeling is that things are more simple with PSGI.
 - Care must be taken that HTTP headers are not set in the content. `Kernel::System::Web::Response` must be used.
-- More dependencies on CPAN modules.
+- There are dependencies on CPAN modules.
+- Printing to STDOUT is no longer a thing.

-### Why no traditional CGI scripts ?
+### What CGI scripts ?

-The scripts in _bin/cgi-bin_ are no longer needed because `PerlResponseHandler Plack::Handler::Apache2` can be used for making _otobo.psgi_ available in Apache.
+The scripts in _bin/cgi-bin_ are now wrapping otobo.psgi.
-There might be a reason to still provide the scripts.
-In this case `Plack::Handler::CGI` can be used.

-The real reason for getting rid of the scripts is to reduce the maintainance effort.
-Having two ways of generating content increases the burden on testing.
-The code can be simplified a little bit when only PSGI must be converted.

 ### What about Mojolicious ?